pentandra/lifepreserver/content/blog/freedom-and-open-access/index.markdown

 on editorial boards, all at the same time!
 If you have a spare half-hour, this is a good round-table discussion on open access that gives a deeper look into some of the issues.
-If you don't have much time right now, feel free to pick a question or two below that interests you:
+If you don't have much time right now, feel free to pick a question or two below that interests you and hear what they have to say:

 * [Is open access a good idea?](http://www.youtube.com/watch?v=v31zpZ4woOI&t=1m22s){: .deep .oa-goodidea }
 * [How much does open access cost?](http://www.youtube.com/watch?v=v31zpZ4woOI&t=4m2s){: .deep .oa-cost }